microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  --kbid=kbid                        QnAMaker kbid to be set --subscriptionkey=subscriptionkey  QnAMaker Ocp Apim subscription key to be set
+  --kbid=kbid                        QnAMaker kbid to be set --subscriptionkey=subscriptionkey  QnAMaker Ocp Apim subscription key to be set.
+You can find it in Keys under Resource Management                                          section for your QnA Maker service
+  --hostname=hostname                Specific the URL for your private QnA Service --endpointkey=endpointkey          Specifies the endpoint key to call Generate ANswer
 ```

 _See code: [@microsoft/bf-cli-config](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/config/qnamaker/set.ts)_